News & Events

 Oct 31, 2024

 Our next presenter in the Spotlight series will be Dr. Robin Williams, an esteemed fellow of the BioCommunications Association.
-The presentation will be held October 31, 2024 at 5 PM US Eastern Time.
-Please click here to register.
+The presentation was be held October 31, 2024 at 5 PM US Eastern Time.
+If you missed it live we have now uploaded it to the BCA YouTube so you can still see this presentation.

 ← Australian King Parrot © Robin Williams